Super Patron (Early Bird Discount)

 "A thoughtful and moving novel about the legacy of grief that approaches wartime narrative from a fresh angle.
 Thoroughly absorbing and eminently readable."
 Scott Pack, author of Weighted Fireworks and former publisher at The Friday Project

 March, 1945.
-The ravaged face of London will soon be painted with victory, but for Sylvie the private battle for peace is only just beginning.
-Revealing strength and small acts of kindness in the most unlikely places, A Small Dark Quiet looks through the eyes of a mother as she finds the courage to face loss – both her own, and that of the orphan born in a concentration camp whom she and her husband, Gerald, adopt two years later.
+The ravaged face of London will soon be painted with victory, but for Sylvie, the private battle for peace is just beginning.
+When one of her twins is stillborn, she is faced with a consuming grief for the child she never had a chance to hold.
+A Small Dark Quiet follows a mother as she struggles to find the courage to rebuild her life and care for an orphan whom she and her husband, Gerald, adopt two years later.